rvernica/SciDB-Py/doc/conversion.rst

 string         object
 ============== =========================

-In the numpy array, each masked element is assigned the default null value for its datatype:
+In the NumPy array, each masked element is assigned the default null value for its datatype:

 ==============  ====================
-Numpy Datatype  Default masked value
+NumPy Datatype  Default masked value
 ==============  ====================
 float, double   NaN
 char            ``'\0'``